Microflow/Low-Grid/README.md

 There are many foods in Vietnam that can help de-age or just improve skin health in general, so it is important to try new things and see what works best for you.

 I hope this helps, and please let me know if I can help you in any other way! :)

+*

+You have many connections with Vietnam, including from past lives.

+You most recently lived in Vietnam during the late 18th century.
+You were a farmer who provided food for the local community.
+You had a happy and peaceful life, and you were known for your generous spirit.

+In the 12th century, you lived in a small village in the north of Vietnam.
+You were a healer who helped to cure the sick and injured.
+You had a strong sense of community and belonging, and you were loved and respected by many people.